 The route is serviced by 3 ferry companies on a daily basis.
 Getting a ferry to Algeciras is the only way to get from Ceuta to Gibraltar, which is just 20-km away from the Andalusian port city.

 See more details about the Ceuta - Algeciras ferry connection:

 Ferry from Ceuta to Algeciras

-On Ferryhopper you can easily book tickets to Algeciras in the Iberian Peninsula from Ceuta.
-Find all the information you need about ferry schedules from the port of Ceuta, check Ferryhopper’s Map of ferries for available ferry crossings, compare ferry companies, and book tickets with no extra fees!
+On Ferryhopper, you can easily book tickets from and to Ceuta.
+Find info about ferry schedules from the port of Ceuta, as well the ferry to Ceuta from mainland Spain, check Ferryhopper’s Map of ferries for available ferry crossings, and book tickets with no extra fees!